-Wisdom Teeth Removal Melbourne VIC
+Wisdom Teeth Removal Melbourne Victoria

 Wisdom teeth or third molars sometimes need to be extracted because they do not fit into the available space in the mouth.
 This can lead to crowding of teeth or gum infections.
 An OPG x-ray will reveal the relationship of the wisdom teeth to their surrounding structures.

-To Keep or Not to Keep: Wisdom Teeth
+To Keep or Not to Keep: Wisdom Teeth Removal Melbourne

 Wisdom teeth are the last teeth to erupt usually between the ages of 17 and 25 years.
 They develop behind the 2nd molar tooth and have no deciduous predecessor.
 With sufficient space they erupt into a favourable position in alignment with the other dentition.
 However, if they are impacted an x-ray will assist your dentist in assessing their potential for harm.